DimaKisel93/todo-calendar/README.md

 A to-do list in the form of a calendar, where each day is presented as a list of tasks.
+The application is written in React and covered with tests.
+The application uses a third-party isDayOff api to determine all weekend days in a year and highlights weekends on the calendar

 # Getting Started with Create React App